MargaretAoko/Dev/README.md

  * 1. Are the following variable valid?
 If it is not please explain it and correct them using the best practise */

-var 1stCar = 'Doge';
+var 1stCar = 'Doge'; Javascript uses camelcase for identifying names of variables and function the identifier name here is valid cause it's camelCase.

-var var = 'variable';
+var var = 'variable'; The variable tag var has been assigned twice.
+It should be only one. var = 'Variable';

-var first name = 'Jerry'; JavaScript uses camelCase for identifier names of variables and functions. var Sch00lName = 'MEST';
+var first name = 'Jerry';
+  JavaScript uses camelCase for identifying names of variables and functions.
+  Var firstName = 'Jerry';

+var Sch00lName = 'MEST'; the variable name Sch00LName has digit '0' instade of letter 'o' then it's invalid because it's not camelCase it starts with caps 'S'. var schoolName = 'Jerry';

-var totalnumber = 100;
+var totalnumber = 100; variable name is not camelCase. var totalNumber = 100;

 /*
  * 2. Are the following variable valid?
 If it is not please explain it and correct them by using the best practise